PentestPuppy/diglist/README.md

 :-- DNS RECORDS --:

-:-- Enter a file to use which containes new line separated IP addresses and/ or hostnames: test
+:-- Enter a file to use which containes new line separated IP addresses and/ or hostnames: domains.txt
 :-- What record type are you looking for? (ex: 'txt'): any
-:-- Digging test for any types...
+:-- Digging domains.txt for any record types...
 ```